julzaza/wildwitchherbs/_posts/2026-01-24-plants-not-to-harvest-early-spring.md

 ## Spring as a Spirit-Owned Season

-As explored in **[Unlucky Spring Days & Folk Taboos: What Not to Do Between Equinox and May Day](/unlucky-spring-days-folk-taboos)**, early spring was seen as unstable and liminal.
+As explored in **[Unlucky Spring Days & Folk Taboos](/unlucky-spring-days-folk-taboos)**, some early spring dates between equinox and May Day were seen as unstable and liminal.

 The ground had opened, but order had not returned.